elaine-chen-brown/CS1320-final-project/README.md

 - remove default image for articles from article and home pages
 - remove default image for most viewed (home and category) and category page
 - remove default image for issue page, featured article (home + category), and suggested column
+- make big search transparent so underline goes all the way across
+- remove default image on author page

 #### 4/14